Providers' biggest challenges with rare diseases

 Roughly 300 million people worldwide live with a rare disease-including one in 10 Americans.
 On National Rare Disease Day, we wanted to explore the challenges healthcare providers face when addressing rare disease patients.

-In 2022, we surveyed 160 providers to better understand their perspectives.
-You can find the full survey results in our “2022 rare disease study.”
-Let’s look into what some of the findings mean for improving care for patients with rare diseases.
+In 2023, we surveyed 145 providers to better understand their perspectives.
+You can find the full survey results in our rare disease study.
+Let’s look at what some of the findings mean for improving care for patients with rare diseases.

 Lack of education is a top barrier to treating rare diseases